Making the Most of Each Moment

 Like most families, the Whittaker family kept a pretty fast pace with three active children.
-Several years ago, an experience caused them to press the pause button.
+Several years ago, an experience caused them to press the pause button and focus on making the most of each moment.

 “We were in the car with our three children when Beyonce’s Single Ladies came on the radio,” said Carlos Whittaker, author of Moment Maker.
 “Our children started singing it and I started videoing the moment.
 When I realized our son was singing it, I told him, ‘You aren’t a single lady,’ at which point he bursts into tears.
 I apologized.
 I sent it to my mom because I thought it was cute and posted it on Facebook.”